Aboudjem/staking-platform-fixed-apy/README.md

 - Address of the ERC20 Token to be used by the Staking platform
 - fixed APY rates (must be consistent with the maxStake)
 - Duration (e.g, 365 == 1year)
+- Lockup duration (Impossible to withdraw until the lockup period is finish)
-- Maximum of tokens that can be deposited
+- Max tokens that can be deposited by stake holders

 ## Examples

 - Staking platform is deployed with 25% of APY
+- _User1_ approve `100000 TKN`
 - _User1_ deposit `100000 TKN`
 - Staking platform starts
 - after 1 day User1 can claim `~68.4750 TKN`